 One of the Amendments includes a change to an Illustrative Example of IFRS 16 Leases.
-As Regulation (EC) No 2017/1986 of the European Parliament and of the Council on the application of International Accounting Standards is limited to the main text of the standards

-- as well as Appendix A (defined terms), Appendix B (application guide), Appendix C (transition) and Appendix D (amendments to other standards) - EFRAG's endorsement advice in Appendix 1, 2 and 3 to this letter does not cover nor include any reference to the Illustrative Example of IFRS 16.
+As Regulation (EC) No 2017/1986 of the European Parliament and of the Council on the application of International Accounting Standards is limited to the main text of the standards - as well as Appendix A (defined terms), Appendix B (application guide), Appendix C (transition) and Appendix D (amendments to other standards) - EFRAG's endorsement advice in Appendix 1, 2 and 3 to this letter neither covers nor includes any reference to the amendment to the Illustrative Example of IFRS 16.